Targeted Relief • Prescription Required

 Storage & Safety Information for Low-Dose Naltrexone (LDN) Topical Cream

-Proper storage and safe application of compounded LDN cream ensures effectiveness and minimizes risks.
+Proper storage and safe application of compounded LDN cream helps maintain effectiveness and minimize potential risks.

 Storage Guidelines

 Store compounded LDN topical cream at 68°F–77°F (20°C–25°C) in a cool, dry place away from heat, humidity, and direct sunlight.
 Do not refrigerate or freeze unless instructed by your pharmacist.
-Keep the cream tightly closed and in its original labeled container.
+Keep the container tightly closed and properly labeled.

-Always wash your hands before and after applying the cream.
-Store out of reach of children and pets to avoid accidental exposure.
+Always wash your hands before and after application.
+Store out of reach of children and pets to prevent accidental exposure.

 Safety & Possible Side Effects

 Common side effects may include mild skin irritation, redness, or itching at the application site.
-Temporary effects such as tingling or dryness usually improve with continued use or by adjusting the strength.
+Temporary effects such as tingling or dryness often improve with continued use or dosage adjustment.
 Rare reactions may include rash, swelling, or worsening irritation — discontinue use and consult your provider if these occur.

-Disclaimer: This content is for educational purposes only and is not a substitute for medical advice.
+Disclaimer: This information is for educational purposes only and is not a substitute for medical advice.
 Always consult your healthcare provider before starting, changing, or discontinuing compounded LDN topical cream therapy.

 Cost of Low-Dose Naltrexone (LDN) Topical Cream